 - Cube the pork belly into 1" pieces

-- Cover with a base (I used mustard) and season with Salt and Pepper
+- Cover with a base (I used mustard) and season with Salt, Pepper, and garlic powder mixture

 - Set your smoker to 275° using Hickory for the smoking wood